Terminator (franchise): Terminator: The Sarah Connor Chronicles (2008–2009)

-In February 2021, Netflix announced plans to develop a Terminator anime series with Skydance, Mattson Tomlin and Production I.G.
+Terminator Zero (2024)

-In December 2022, James Cameron revealed there were discussions for another possible Terminator film.
-Cameron has stated if any new Terminator film is made that it may be a reboot of the franchise with no returning cast members from previous installments.
+Terminator Zero is an anime series released on Netflix on August 29, 2024, notably referencing Judgment Day from the films.
+It is a co-production between Skydance and Production I.G.
+Unlike previous installments, the eight-episode series takes place in Japan without any ties to Sarah Connor or her son, John, instead focusing on new characters.

 Web series

 Terminator Salvation: The Machinima Series (2009)

 Set in 2016, years after Judgment Day, Blair Williams (voiced by Moon Bloodgood) is fighting the war against the machines in downtown Los Angeles, while tracking down the computer hacker named Laz Howard (voiced by Cam Clarke) and trying to persuade him to join sides with the resistance.

 Terminator Genisys: The YouTube Chronicles (2015)

 Terminator Genisys: The YouTube Chronicles was released in three parts on June 22, 2015 to promote the fifth film, produced by Heresy.
 The web series was directed by Charles Paek and written by Jay Bushman.
 It features several popular YouTube stars appearing with Arnold Schwarzenegger as the T-800, as they stand together against the T-360 (played by fellow YouTube personality, Toby Turner).